 "With the help of ClearScale we have taken what was a frustratingly time-intensive workflow and turned it into a quick and easy one.
 We now use it far more often and have made it part of our primary workflow."

-KPFui uses Rhinoceros (Rhino), a 3-D modeling software that employs a mathematical model to render curves and surfaces in conjunction with the plugin Grasshopper, a visual programming language and environment, to generate their computational design models.
+KPFui uses Rhinoceros (Rhino), a Windows-based 3D modeling software that employs a mathematical model to render curves and surfaces in conjunction with the plugin Grasshopper, a visual programming language and environment, to generate their computational design models.
 Both use algorithms and calculations that require considerable processing time and computing resources.

 The results of the three stages from the scalable cluster of EC2 worker nodes are then stored on separate Amazon Simple Storage Service (Amazon S3) object storage service buckets.
 An S3 bucket with the results of one stage can be used as a source data for the next stage.
 Running each stage independently allows the client to select (and pass as metadata) the type of EC2 instance for that stage.
 In addition, custom software was written in Java to talk to SQS and custom software scripts on the EC2 instances.